 Registration is accepted in order of postmark date, so timely registration is encouraged.
 No telephone reservations are accepted.
 A total of 60 spaces are available per session.
 You will receive an email confirming your registration.

-Fall SAT Review Class registration coming soon.
+Fall 2019 SAT Review Class registration is now open!

-You will be able to download the forms here or pick one up from your high school career center, beginning September 12.
+Download the forms here or pick one up from your high school career center, beginning September 12.

 The sessions will run: